corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ### Using `FilteredMeteringCollectionFlow`
 <a name="using-FilteredMeteringCollectionFlow"></a>

-This flow allows for collection of metering data from a remote node in the network.
-It is analogous to `NodeMeteringCollectionFlow` except that it collects metering from a remote node in the network.
+This flow allows for collection of metering data from a remote node on the network.
+It is analogous to `NodeMeteringCollectionFlow` except that it collects metering from a remote node on the network.
 Note that the resulting data will depends on what the node operator decided to share with you in his [CorDapp configuration](#sharing-metering), if this is not the case you will receive an object with an empty `entries` list.
 In order for the Metering Collection Tool to distinguish between the case where there were no metering data on the collected node and the case where the node operator did not whitelist it,